 Research

-Soft materials can often respond to external stimuli, such as temperature, light, or electrical field.
-Some soft materials are capable of self-healing after fracture.
-These unique properties of soft materials can be harnessed in applications, such as artificial muscles, drug delivery and energy harvesting.
-Our group develops functional soft materials, investigates their constitutive behavior, and demonstrates their applications.
+Stimuli-responsive soft materials can change their shapes, volumes or functions in response to external stimuli, such as temperature, light, or electrical field.
+These amazing materials have applications in soft robotics, drug delivery and energy harvesting.
+Our group develops stimuli-responsive soft materials, investigates their constitutive behavior, and demonstrates their applications.

 Deformation, instability, and fracture of soft materials